treepie/capper/README.rst

 The bundler recipe is an extension of bundlers native capistrano integration:

-- During ``deploy:setup`` it is ensured that a known-to-work bundler version (specified via ``bundler_version``) is installed.
+- During ``bundle:install`` it is ensured that a known-to-work bundler version (specified via ``bundler_version``) is installed.

 - When used together with the rvm recipe bundles are not installed globally to